jscholfield/LearnGit/LearningNotes.md

 The video I am watching on this is Git & GitHub Crash Course For Beginners.
 Brad Traversy went into using .gitignore at this stage but that isn't of interest to me right now.

-## Day 2
+## Night 2

 Tonight I listening to a different tutorial video called Git Tutorial for Beginners - Git and GitHub Fundamentals for Beginners.
 I'd like to get as far as pushing my project to GitHub tonight.

+Didn't get there on night two.
+I went into the rabbit hole of authentication to github and gitlab for the push.
+For some reason this led me to learning about SSH but when I finally kept at that long enough for things to make sense I figured out that is out now on github.

+I kept on about this for a couple days as life intervened.
+I still don't fully have my head around it but did successfully use a Github Personal Access Token as my password for a push.
+I pushed my local repo to github.
+I created the repo on github to be the destination, used git add and commit to get ready for the push.

+I studied using branches but am still a bit confused.
+Mainly I don't know whether to use Master or Main or both.
+I've seen both master and main as the default initial branch.
+I've seen both recommended.
+I think Github defaults to main even though master seems more logical to me.
+The repo housing this document has both.
+I created main when creating the repo in GitHub but it has both from my push, I think.

+I think I understand using .gitignore but haven't set it up in this repo for now.